Weeds are flowers too, once you get to know them.

 Plants such as stinging nettle, chase-devil or ribwort are commonly regarded as a nuisance, mostly because they are common and grow pretty much everywhere.
 Of course, if humans in general were taught more about their uses, they might see things differently.
 Sadly though, we are constantly taught about the value of gold and never about the value of tetterwort.

-This common and unassuming plant, going by the Latin name of chelidonium majus (I’m told the name means some other plant in America) is a living, flowering proof of our strange, selective sense of worth.
+This common and unassuming plant, going by the Latin name of chelidonium majus (which is useful to distinguish it from the tetterwort of North America, Sanguinaria canadensis, also known as bloodroot) is a living, flowering proof of our strange, selective sense of worth.
 It needs no maintenance, no care, no human supervision.
 It grows wherever it can, and flourishes in most unexpected places.
 The leaves are a jolly, bright, somewhat yellowish-green and it sprouts small, brightly yellow flowers You might want to be looking out for.
 Because, despite being as unimpressive as a plant can get, it is definitely worth Your attention.

 The whole plant contains a thick, yellow juice that oozes from the stems and dries very quickly when exposed to the open air.
 This juice is Your very good friend if You have any sort of skin problems : boils, warts, good old acne, everything that makes Your skin look abnormal can be cured by direct application of tetterwort juice.
 I have known many a despairing teenager who found a pimple on their great day – the school dance, the long awaited date – and could have used this amiable weed to end their suffering.
-There are some cases where tetterwort juice won’t help, such as scars or skin changes brought about by other illnesses, but it’s still worth a try.
+There are some cases where tetterwort juice won’t help, such as scars, but it’s still worth a try.

 Of course, like any other herb, chelidonium has a limited lifespan.
 It can start as early as February and thrive well into autumn, thus giving us a nice supply of ever-fresh juice, but once it bears fruit the medicinal properties diminish greatly.
 The juice itself cannot be stored separately, but the harvested herb can be dried for future use, and alcoholic tinctures made from both fresh and dried plants can still be very useful.
 For best results, a flowering plant should be harvested.